Tyagi-Gaurav/python-practice/oanda_algo_trading/notes/Readme.md

   * The difference between these two, the spread, is the principal transaction cost of trading (outside commissions),
   * The spread may widen significantly if fewer participants place limit orders to buy a security (thus generating fewer bid prices) or if fewer sellers place limit orders to sell.
+* In the context of the foreign exchange market, a pip is a standard unit of measure for changes in an exchange rate, representing a move of 0.0001 (1/10,000)
+* If the currency price we quoted earlier changed from 1.1200 to 1.1205, this would be a change of five pips.

 # Spot Trading
 * Involves directly purchasing or selling financial instruments and assets such as cryptocurrencies, forex, stocks, bonds.